Hardcoreprawn/architecture/input/posts/solutions/architecture-review-board.md

 That said, it has to be transparent.
 All the ARB meetings, minutes and outcomes should be published with the broadest possible audience.
 Anyone should be able to raise an issue or request for change and have the opportunity for it to be considered.

 ## Format

-AN ARB should be made of an odd, prime number of relevant, cross-organisational stakeholders.
-If the membership is mono-culture (ie too many architects or technologists) then it won't be taken seriously.
-It needs an odd number so votes work as they should.
-Prime numbers just help avoid simple divisions and ties.
-5 or 7 are good numbers.
-Beyond this, the group is very large and thus cumbersome.

 Its first action should be to review its charter and accept it.